Vman45/age-calculator/README.md

 ## Description

-This is a simple app that asks the user for his/her current age and then calculates the approximate number of days based on the years (does not account for leap years).
-The JavaScript file utilizes `prompts` and  `alerts` to achieve this result.
+This is a simple app that asks the user for his/her current age and then calculates the approximate number of days based on the years the user has been alive (does not account for leap years).

 ## Installation and Development Setup